YoungHaKim7/C_Programming_Kernigan_and_Ritchie/008_Rust_basic/Generic/a01_generic/README.md

   10. Generic Tree: TreeNode - binary search tree with generic values

 - Each example demonstrates different aspects of Rust's generic programming features, including traits, structs, enums, functions, lifetimes, and bounds.
+  1. Line 229: Changed MyResult<T, E> to MyResult<i32, &str> to specify concrete types
+  2. Line 230: Added explicit type annotation MyResult<i32, &str> to the error variable

+  The issue was that generic type parameters T and E can only be used within generic function signatures, struct definitions, or enum definitions.
+   In the main function, you need to use concrete types when creating instances.
+I chose i32 for the success value type and &str for the error type based on the values being stored (42 and "Something went wrong" respectively).